Robert C. Pozen is currently a Senior Lecturer at MIT Sloan School of Management and a non-resident Senior Fellow at the Brookings Institution.

 Bob is currently an independent director of Nielsen and AMC (a subsidiary of the World Bank).
 He previously was an independent director of Medtronic PLC and BCE (the parent of Bell Canada).
-He also serves as chairman of the Leadership Council of the Tax Policy Center, chairman of the Advisory Board of Agility (an outsourced CIO) and a senior advisor to the consulting firm of Oliver Wyman.
+He also serves as chairman of the Leadership Council of the Tax Policy Center, chairman of the Advisory Board of Agility (an outsourced CIO), trustee of the IFRS Foundation (international accounting), and member of the Council on Foreign Relations.

 Bob frequently writes articles for the Financial Times, the New York Times, the Wall Street Journal and the Harvard Business Review.
 He has published a book on the recent financial crisis, Too Big To Save?
 How to Fix the US Financial System, and a guide for investors entitled The Fund Industry: How Your Money is Managed.

 Bob graduated summa cum laude from Harvard College and holds a law degree from Yale Law School, where he also obtained a doctorate for a book on state enterprises in Africa.
 He lives in Boston with his wife of over 40 years.